Islamabad Police Arrest 30 Suspects In Rape Case Of Four-year Old - UrduPoint

 Islamabad Police have arrested 30 suspects in rape case of a four years old girl, Fatima Zafar, registered at Bhara Kau police station on Tuesday

-Deputy Inspector General of Police (Operations) Waqar Uddin Syed told APP that 30 suspects have been arrested in connection with this case while two teams each headed by SP (Investigation) and SP (City) have been constituted to interrogate suspects and arrest the real culprit.
+Deputy Inspector General of Police (Operations) told APP that 30 suspects have been arrested in connection with this case while two teams each headed by SP (Investigation) and SP (City) have been constituted to interrogate suspects and arrest the real culprit.

 He said that IGP Islamabad Muhammad Aamir Zulfiqar has directed to accelerate investigation and efforts are underway to arrest the criminals.